Biocon: Biocon Biologics

-Biocon Biologics is Biocon's biosimilar subsidiary.
-In 2021, Biocon and Viatris received approval to launch Semglee, an insulin glargine-yfgn injection, the first interchangble biosimilar for diabetes in the United States.
+Founded in 2000, Biocon Biologics is Biocon's biosimilar subsidiary and largest business component.
 In 2021, Biocon sold 15% of Biocon Biologics to Serum Institute of India for a valuation of $4.9 billion, for which Biocon will receive access to 100 million doses of vaccines per annum for 15 years.
 These vaccines will mainly be supplied from Serum Institute's upcoming vaccine facility in Pune, and Biocon will also have the commercialization rights of Serum Institute's vaccine portfolio, which includes the COVID-19 vaccine, for the international markets.
-In May 2022, Viatris sold its biosimilars division to Biocon Biologics for a price of US$3.335 billion.
+In May 2022, Viatris sold its biosimilars division to Biocon Biologics for US$3.335 billion.

 Syngene International Ltd

 Established in 1993, Syngene International Limited is a contract research and development organization (CDMO).
 In the CDMO space, Syngene primarily focuses on research innovation and manufacturing services for their clients.
 The company has four divisions: drug discovery services, dedicated research centres, development devices and manufacturing.
 Syngene works with eight of the top 10 global pharma companies and, Syngene's clients include Amgen, Zoetis, GlaxoSmithKline and Bristol Myers Squibb.
 Syngene has been expanding its operations.
 Since 2020, the company has opened an R&D centre in Hyderabad, is building an API manufacturing facility in Mangalore, which was scheduled to be commissioned in 2022, and has expanded their R&D facility in Bangalore.
 Syngene also provides biologics CDMO services.
 In July 2022, Syngene signed a 10-year agreement with Zoetis to manufacture the drug substance for Librela (bedinvetmab), a first-in-class monoclonal antibody used for treating osteoarthritis in dogs.
 SynVent is Syngene's drug discovery and development platform for both small and large molecules.
 In September 2022, Biocon divested 5.4% of its shares in Syngene International.

-Clinigene

 Clinigene International Limited is a subsidiary of Syngene offering international pharmaceutical majors Phase I-IV clinical trials and studies for novel/generic molecules.

-BBPL
+Other subsidiaries

 Biocon established Biocon Biopharmaceuticals Pvt.
-Ltd. (BBPL) in 2003 as a joint venture with the Cuban institute CIMAB to develop and market a range of MAbs and cancer vaccines.
+Ltd. (BBPL) in 2003 as a joint venture with the Cuban institute CIMAB to develop and market a range of monoclonal antibodies and cancer vaccines.

-Biocon-AxiCorp

 In 2008, Biocon acquired a majority stake of 70% in AxiCorp GmbH, a German pharmaceutical marketing company.

-NeoBiocon

-Incorporated in January 2008, NeoBiocon FZ LLC is a research and marketing pharmaceutical company based in Abu Dhabi.
+The same year, Biocon started NeoBiocon FZ LLC, a research and marketing pharmaceutical company based in Abu Dhabi.
+In 2023, Biocon purchased Biofusion Therapeutics Limited.

-Biofusion Therapeutics Limited

-Biofusion Therapeutics Limited was incorporated in March 2021.
-It is 100% owned by Biocon.

 Strategic partnerships

-Biocon and Amylin

-In 2009, Biocon and Amylin Pharmaceuticals of the United States entered into an agreement to develop, commercialise and manufacture a novel peptide therapeutic for the potential treatment of diabetes.
-Amylin provides expertise in peptide hormone development, particularly in the area of phybrid technology and metabolic disease therapeutics.
-Biocon will utilise its expertise in recombinant microbial expression and experience in preclinical and clinical development of diabetes products to manufacture the compound.